 Ipswich Resource Centre

-Ipswich, Meanjin, Queensland
+Ipswich, Tulmur, Queensland

 The Resource Centre at Ipswich Campus was conceived as a true community hub — a place where students, staff, and the wider public come together to connect, learn, and access support.
 Bringing together library services, student support, counselling, health, and union facilities, the Centre acts as a vibrant campus gateway and a model for integrated student life.